 By Default, database modification operations are auto-committed.
 To enable database transactions, modify the 'DB Transactions' setting in the service properties.
 Then, for subsequent database operations, the same transaction will be used to update the database, even if the operation is invoked by a called Slurp service (assuming it uses the same transaction isolation level).
 Then to commit or rollback all outstanding transactions, a service can invoke the corresponding operation in Miscellaneous Operations.
-Note: some databases do not support all transaction isolation levels and some also do not give a warning that a selected isolation level is not supported.
+Note1: some databases do not support all transaction isolation levels and some also do not give a warning that a selected isolation level is not supported.
+Note2: For non-select queries, a transaction will be committed every 100 containers, even if a non-auto-commit transaction isolation level is in effect (for bulk inserts/deletes).

-JSON Parser/Generator Ja
+JSON Parser/Generator J